Mental Health Seminars

 The Mental Health Seminar series offers students, graduate students, post-doctoral fellows, faculty, and staff insight into the research and practice of mental health.
 They create a space for learning, reflection and discussion.
 The overall goal of the seminars is to empower campus community members to help influence the culture of mental health and well-being.

-Two seminars are scheduled for the fall semester.
-Click the title to register for details.
+Two seminars are scheduled for the spring semester.
 CLE credit for students will be provided to attendees.

 Video Catalogue of Seminars